Vamsi0155/Cucumber_BDD_ExtentReports/README.md

 - Junit 5.0v or higher
 - Selenium 4.20v or higher
 - Cucumber 7.16v or higher
-- Extent 5.0v or higher
+- Extent-reports 5.0v or higher

 ## How to run form cmd line
 In the pom.xml, we have configured Extent reports and run the features by following different commands.